-Imagine you are a Local Energy Committee member.
-You have been tasked with implementing the Energy chapter of your town’s Master Plan.
+It’s a familiar scene.
+You are a Local Energy Committee member and you have been tasked with implementing the Energy chapter of your town’s Master Plan.
 You’d like to focus on the recommendation to increase your town’s renewable energy use.
-What would be the most effective way to do that?
-Should you recommend that the town install its own renewable energy system?
-Or would it be better to purchase green power directly from an electricity supplier?
-How would you make the decision?
+Where would you begin?

 Imagine next that you are a Facilities Committee member.
-You are planning for a new Fire Station in town and you’d like it to incorporate renewable energy.
-Solar companies call you daily to get your business, but is solar really the best option for the building?
-Would biomass heating work even better?
+You are planning for a new Fire Station in town and you’d like it to incorporate renewable energy in order to reduce energy costs over the life of the building.
+Solar companies are interested in getting your business, but is solar really the best option to achieve your financial goals?
+Would biomass heating save the town even more money?
 How would you start to compare the two?

 NRPC began Year 1 by selecting dedicated project partners from within the LESWG to assist in this work, including NH Sustainable Energy Association, Vital Communities, GDS Associates, and Resilience Planning & Design.
 NRPC and its partners then selected six municipalities across NH to participate in individual community meetings to capture the challenges and needs they face when making decisions regarding renewables.
 Communities were selected to represent the state as a whole and included Nashua, Brookline, Pembroke, Lancaster, Orford, and Lebanon.
 NRPC and its partners developed an interview guide to serve as an outline for the conversation and met with each community in July and August of 2016.
 Next, NRPC and its project partners created a self-administered short-form survey, which was designed to follow-up on topics covered during the long-form interviews and drill deeper into specific themes that arose.
 It was distributed electronically to communities across NH in October.